ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Version -16 to -17 ## {#sec-16-17}

 * Fixed the CDDL definition of 'sign_info_entry'.

+* Relaxed rule about including the 'peer_roles' parameter.

 * Added reserved value to the "ACE Groupcomm Profiles" IANA registry.